Jehizkia/Jehizkia/README.md

 I’m currently working on [TailwindTemplates.io](https://tailwindtemplates.io) as a fun side project to work on whenever I feel like it.

 Besides coding I love doing some motion design and video editing on the side.
 Here are some examples on my [YouTube channel](https://www.youtube.com/channel/UCvzLhnEaa_CKSdbgAWxLkmw).

-Currently I'm learning Laravel & Flutter to realize some ideas I've had for a while.